 Working hours: Graduate students should discuss their work schedules with their advisor(s).
 Most advisors will expect students to maintain a regular work schedule, on campus.
 Flexible work hours are both a necessity and a privilege.
-Refusal to be on campus, working and focused on dissertation research will be noted in the written semester evaluation letters and can negatively affect the student's academic standing and potentially result in loss of their RA appointment (and stipend).
+Refusal to work on dissertation research in a manner consistent with the work schedule agreed to by the advisor and advisee will be noted in the written semester evaluation letter, will result in a "U" grade in GEO 599/699/700/701, and can negatively affect the student's program standing and potentially result in loss of their RA appointment (and stipend).